“You can leave Hong Kong, but it will never leave you.” – Nury Vittachi

 1:00am: Relax at Knutsford Terrace

-A perfect finish to a busy day is partying at Knutsford Terrace.
+A perfect finish to the busy 2nd day of this Hong Kong family holiday is partying at Knutsford Terrace.
 It is a terraced street packed with bars, restaurants, and pubs.
 And you can easily move between the different venues.
 The All Night Long music venue here is open till 6:00am where you can enjoy live music, beer and enjoy great views too.

 9:00am: Complimentary breakfast at the hotel